 Summer is moving quickly and lesson planning for the new semester will start soon enough (if it hasn’t already).
 As I’ve been blogging about teaching tips, tools, and resource for over a year now, I thought I’d help give new readers an easy resource to use to get started on their semester prep.
 If you’re one of the many new college instructors entering the classroom in the fall or are just looking for some fresh ideas, here’s my list of top blog posts with tons of advice and resources.

-Important Update: From July 1st – August 2nd, 2019, this blog is devoted to discussing the process of designing the first week of a college course.
-There’s a free 60+ page workbook you can download that helps guide you through the process of creating your syllabus, course schedule, major assignment sheets, and more.If you're one of the many new college instructors entering the classroom in the fall or are just looking for some fresh ideas, here's my list of top blog posts with tons of advice and resources. #phdchat Click To Tweet
+Important Update: There is now a free 60+ page workbook that you can download from our resource library.
+It can help guide you through the process of creating your syllabus, course schedule, major assignment sheets, and more.If you're one of the many new college instructors entering the classroom in the fall or are just looking for some fresh ideas, here's my list of top blog posts with tons of advice and resources. #phdchat Click To Tweet

 My Top 5 Resources for New College Instructors